jdisset/dracon/README.md

 ### Key Features

-- Layered, explicit config: YAML-based, supports environment and CLI overrides, modular includes, variables and inline expressions, which are simply python code (with guardrails).
-- Pydantic integration: Native support for schema validation and type checking
-- Automatic CLI generation: Turn a Pydantic Model into a CLI app that can use any combination of config files, CLI args, and default values.
-Every config parameter becomes overrideable with a CLI flag, automatically, including nested structures
+- **Layered config**: YAML with environment/CLI overrides, includes, variables, and Python expressions
+- **Pydantic integration**: Type safety and validation out of the box
+- **Auto CLI generation**: Every field in your app's main class becomes a CLI flag, including nested ones, and can be overlayed with entire files or environment variables
-- Composability: Easily mix and match config files for experiments, model variants, etc.
+- **Composability**: Mix and match configs for experiments, environments, model variants

 #### Compose Your Configurations

-Load, merge, reuse and include configurations from whole YAML files or parts of them, from packages, environment variables or custom sources, using a powerful merge and include syntax (`!include`, `<<{dict_opts}[list_opts]@path.to.subkey`).
-Manipulate the configuration graph with instructions like `!each(...)` and `!if`.
+Merge configs from files, packages, or environment variables using `!include` and `<<{...}@path`.
+Manipulate configs with `!each` and `!if`.

 #### Generate CLIs Automatically

-Create elegant, robust, type-safe CLIs that leverage all of dracon's features, and is generated directly from your app class.
-Dracon will automatically handle argument parsing, config file loading and layering, positional arguments, flags and overrides.
-You can extend, override, or merge any part - even deeply nested - of your app's configuration at runtime, either from inline command-line arguments (`-k value`, `--nested.arg 42`) or from sources like files (`+localfile.yaml`, `--nested.object +from/file`, `--arg +from/file@specific.key`,...).
-You can distribute your app with some default configuration values and files, and the user can override any part with their own.
-A detailed help and usage message is automatically generated:
+Generate type-safe CLIs directly from Pydantic models.
+Override any field-even nested ones-via command line (`--nested.arg 42`) or files (`+config.yaml`, `--arg +file@key`).
+Help is auto-generated:

 <img
   src="https://raw.githubusercontent.com/jdisset/dracon/dev/docs/assets/cli_help.png"